mongodb/mongodb-kubernetes-operator/.github/ISSUE_TEMPLATE/bug_report.md

 NAME    PHASE     VERSION
 mongo   Running   4.4.0
 ```
+ - yaml definitions for your of your MongoDB Deployment
+   - `kubectl get mdbc -oyaml`
+ - yaml definitions for your kubernetes objects like the statefulset
+   - `kubectl get sts -oyaml`
  - The Pod logs:
    - `kubectl logs mongo-0`
  - The agent clusterconfig of the faulty members: